-- Is there need for a trailer or van and is it in the budget? - What equipment would your CAT location need post-catastrophe (fuel, equipment, supplies) - Develop a deployment process and keep staff educated on the process (Where should it go?
+- If an affordable option for your agency, you may want to have an agency vehicle designed as a 'CAT Vehicle' and equipped with essential office items to provide on-site support to affected clients. - What equipment would your CAT location need post-catastrophe (fuel, equipment, supplies) - Develop a deployment process and keep staff educated on the process (Where should it go?
 How do you notify clients?) - If it needs to be replaced, where will you find a replacement?